Learning Maono Link Software

 5. Connection and Pairing

 To begin, connect the receiver to your computer.
 The microphone and receiver are pre-paired at the factory.
-If the microphone is not powered on, Maono Link software will prompt you to wait for the microphone to connect.
-Simply press and hold the power button until the microphone lights up.
-The microphone will then automatically complete the connection with the receiver.
-If the pairing information is cleared for some reason, you need to manually re-pair the microphone and the receiver.
+When the microphone is not powered on, the Maono Link software will prompt you to wait for the microphone to connect.
+At this time, you can press and hold the power button till the microphone light up to complete the startup.
+And then it will automatically complete the connection with the receiver.

 Step 2: Turn off the microphone, then press and hold the power button on the bottom of the microphone until the indicator below the knob flashes rapidly.